Skip to main content

 Record The case will likely happen again Save trigger conditions, verification commands, and evidence entry points

 I used to treat many failures as “try again.”
-Now I am more careful.
-Retry only the failures that are actually retryable.
-Stop conditions must stop.
+Now I am more careful: only retry failures that are actually retryable, and stop when the situation says stop.
+Letting an agent push forward from a wrong premise usually just creates more diff for a human to clean up.

 #

-In this workflow, Exa or similar web search tools have a clearer role.
+In this workflow, Exa or similar web search tools also have a clearer place.

 I usually do not search for broad trends.
 I search for concrete engineering questions: